 - Analyze basic hedging and other interest rate risk mitigation strategies

 - Assess liquidity from off-site and on-site analysis

 - Assess a bank’s exposure to liquidity risk

 - Determine the adequacy of a bank’s liquidity risk management policies and practices

 - Analyze investment strategies

-- Completed the two previous Risk Management core schools
+- Completed the three previous Risk Management core schools

 - Reviewed and analyzed the quality of a bank's investment portfolio, including identifying investments for market risk, credit quality, accounting accuracy and investment strategies at least once